Write a Gripping, Intense Crime Story That Sells

 Favorite Crime TV Series

-Finally, if the chapter you are reading isn't enough o fill your creative imagination, which is hard to believe, there is a section called "Where do you go from here."
-This chapter holds ample listings of other books written on that subject.
+Finally, if the chapter you are reading isn't enough to fill your creative imagination, which is hard to believe, there is a section called "Where do you go from here."
+This chapter holds listings of other books written on that subject.
 You can head to the library and create a new pastime of reading how to write crime stories instruction books.